Higher order Goh conditions for singular extremals of corank 1: Introduction

 The rest of the paper is devoted to the study of the open mapping property for the extended end-point map $F_J$ around a singular control $u$.
 In fact, we will study the auxiliary map $G$, called \emph{variation map}, defined by $G(v) = F(u+v)$, in order to move the base-point from $u$ to $0$.

 A crucial ingredient in our analysis is the definition of non-linear sets $V_{h}\subset X$, $h\in \N$, consisting of controls with vanishing iterated integrals for any order $h\leq n-1$, see \eqref{bip}.
-Using such controls we are able to catch the geometric structure of the $n$th differential $\mc D_0^nG$ in terms of Lie brackets.
-The algebraic properties of the sets $V_h$ are studied in Section~\ref{secthree}.
+Using such controls we are able to catch the geometric structure of the $n$th differential $\mc D_0^nG$ in terms of Lie brackets. { The algebraic properties of the sets $V_h$ appear in the theory of rough paths (see for instance \cite{Lyo}) and are studied in Section \ref{secthree}}.

-In Section~\ref{EXPA}, we use the formalism of chronological calculus \cite[Chapter 2]{AgrSac} to compute the $n$th differential $\mc{D}_0^n G$ of the variation map and the final outcome is formula \eqref{pluto5}.
+In {Sections \ref{EXPA} and \ref{OMP},} we use the formalism of chronological calculus \cite[Chapter 2]{AgrSac} to compute the $n$th differential $\mc{D}_0^n G$ of the variation map and the final outcome is formula \eqref{pluto5}.
 This formula contains a localization parameter $s>0$ that can be used to shrink the support of the control in a neighborhood of some point $t_0\in [0,1)$.
 Passing to the limit as $s\to0^+$, we obtain a new map $\mc G^n _{t_0}: X\to \R$: